wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 ##### 70 Choice may not be set aside if estate finally distributed

-*   The court may not set aside a choice of option under [section 69][212] unless the application under that section is made before the final distribution of the estate of the deceased spouse or partner.
+*   The court may not set aside a choice of option under [section 69][213] unless the application under that section is made before the final distribution of the estate of the deceased spouse or partner.

-    Section 70: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 70: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 70: amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).

 #### Distribution of estates

-*   Heading: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Heading: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ##### 71 Distribution of estate before choice made